-Based on availability of cashflows, the Board proposed to the shareholders to approve a total dividend of up to Baizas 7.5 per share to be paid on November 1, 2023.
-In 2022, the Company paid a total dividend of Baizas 6.0 per share.
+per share to be paid on April 1, 2024, and a cash dividend of up to 8 baizas per share, based on cash flow availability, to be paid on November 3, 2024.
+In 2023, the Company paid a total dividend of 7.5 baizas per share.

 The Company follows a reasonable dividend payout policy, subject to debt repayments, working capital and operational expenditure requirements.
-The amount of annual dividends and the determination whether to pay dividends in any year is subject to several other factors, including the Company's business prospects, financial performance, free cash availability, covenants under the Financing Documents and outlook for the power and water sectors.
+The amount of annual dividends and the determination whether to pay dividends in any year is also subject to factors including the Company's business prospects, financial performance, free cash availability, covenants under the Financing Documents and outlook for the power and water sectors.